 Cook the Pork

-Heat a medium non-stick pan over medium heat.
-Add ground pork to hot pan.
+Place a medium non-stick pan over medium heat.
+Add 1 tsp. olive oil, ground pork, 1/4 tsp. salt, and chipotle seasoning to hot pan.
 Cook, breaking up meat, until no pink remains, 6-8 minutes.

 Warm the Tortillas

 Cook the Filling

 Finish the Dish

 Plate dish as pictured on front of card, placing filling in each tortilla and garnishing with pickled shallot (to taste), crispy jalapeños (to taste), and remaining lime zest.
 Bon appétit!